docs.kde.org

 At any time

-• To do conversions between any two currencies that are part of the list published the ECB.
+• To do conversions between any two currencies that are part of the list published by the ECB.

-• To do conversions between the US dollar and other currencies according to the daily exchange rate defined by the New York Federal Reserve Bank (NY FRB).
+• To do conversions between the euro and other currencies, like the British Pound, according to the daily exchange rate published by the Time Genie foreign exchange (TG).

 KEuroCalc has the following advantages in term of comfort and usability: